2019 Guide to Starting Architecture School

 When we were students this never crossed our minds, and networking at this stage often just means your friends.

 But architecture school is full of likeminded creatives and thinkers, and so talk and get to know everyone you can.
 You never know how it may benefit you in the future.

 Whilst you are a student it is the perfect time to develop your drawing and sketching skills, as first year students you will be strongly encouraged to draw everything, with many courses having a life drawing unit.

 Being able to communicate with a drawing isn’t essential, but is extremely useful.

 Avoid all nighters

-There are the occasional situations where there have been some last minute design changes, and this just has to be dealt with, but on the whole they show a failure to plan and work.
+There are always the occasional situations where there have been some last minute design changes, and this just has to be dealt with, but on the whole they show a failure to plan and work.

-Archdaily have an article on it here
+Archdaily have a lighthearted article all about this here

 The learning resources we provide on this website are here to guide and help you through what can be at times a very difficult process.